afontaine/ECE421/sparse_matrix/Questions.md

     inherit from class, compose with class, build new standalone class);
     justify your selection.

-    We will be inheriting from the Matrix class,
+    We will be inheriting from the Matrix class as this will give us plenty of functionality for free.
+The caveat with this is that it will require us to use a sparse storage format very similar to an array of arrays so that the base matrix functions can access it like it normally does.
+To achieve this format we have chosen to also extend Hash as SparseHash and specialize this class to behave like an array (and an array of arrays) as much as possible.
+This will allow us to maximize our use of the base matrix class.

 11. Is iteration a good technique for sparse matrix manipulation?
 Is “custom” iteration required for this problem?

     Iteration is always a good technique for data structure classes.
 Providing ways to iterate over the structure in various ways (such as only going over the non-zero values) can increase usability.
-Custom iteration is necessary, as we are using a custom data store to store the data.
+Custom iteration was necessary on our extension of SparseHash so that it iterated like an array.

 12. What exceptions can occur during the processing of sparse matrices?
 And how should the system handle them?